-If you were to ask a disc golfer what their most thrown disc is, many would tell you it is their overstable control or fairway driver.
+If you were to ask a disc golfer what disc they throw the most, many would tell you it is their overstable fairway driver.
 This is because they are predictable and versatile, making them ideal for distinctive styles of shots to help round out your game.

 Discraft is one of the biggest disc companies in the world.
 Today, we’ll look at the Predator and the Raptor, two of their most popular control drivers.